puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

-  echo Expected environment, code-id, file-path >&2 exit 1 fi cd /etc/puppetlabs/code/environments/$1 && git show $2:$3
+  echo Expected environment, code-id, file-path >&2 exit 1 fi cd /etc/puppetlabs/code/environments/"$1" && git show $2:$3
 ```

-The script's standard output is then provided as the file's `code_content`.
-Again, if the script returns a non-zero exit code, Puppet Server logs an error and returns the error and a 500 response code to the API request.
+The script's standard output is then provided as the file's `code_content` as long as the script returns a non-zero exit code.

 ### Enabling or disabling static catalogs